melodykramer/mediapublic/theplan.md

 ### Tool Kit

 With the help of the developer community, I am in the process of creating several pieces of software that will help potential members find stations, and potential stations find members.
-These are based on extensive user research with both potential members and stations.
+All of these are open source and are based on extensive user research with both potential members and stations.

+I am also in the process of finding homes for all of these things and developing ways to make them sustainable.

 ### Recruiting and then Tracking Stations

 I have recruited a number of stations from around the country to participate in a pilot project.
 At each station, we are identifying a cohort of people who have or will contribute in some meaningful way to the station, and giving those people a year of membership—with all of the benefits that people who contribute financially receive.
+I will track this cohort of people through interviews and some data, and hope to present it next summer.

+I am also determining what the pain points are currently for stations.
+For example, much of the membership correspondence from stations is automated.
+I am crafting alternative messaging and working with vendors who send out the renewal notices, to determine how best to send alternative mailings.
+I am also talking with the CPB about in-kind donations, tax questions, and other things people at stations have told me they want to know.

 ### What are the goals of the project?